Chaitanyasune/Gym-Website/README.md

 # Gym-Website
 ## FitnessPlanetClub
-This project is responsive landing page for an gym website with built on HTML, CSS and JAVASCRIPT;
+This project is responsive landing page for an gym website with built on HTML, CSS and JAVASCRIPT

 ## Technologies Used:
 - HTML: Page layout has been designed in HTML